Skip to Content

 The ridge above the Maninjau crater lake in west Sumatra, with forested slopes descending to the shore.

-Jungle trekking tours can be arranged from Maninjau Lake.
-They don’t take place within the crater, but rather around the area of Puncak Lawang and Sakura Hill.
 There used to be a trail from Maninjau village to the top of Puncak Lawang, but I’m not sure how accessible it is.
-Ask your guide.
+These would be good questions to ask your guide.

 10. Visit the hot springs

-In the main village of Maninjau, there are hot springs called Aia Tigo Raso.
-The springs are only small, but some locals claim that they can cure sicknesses.
-There is a signpost to the springs from the main road.
+In the main village of Maninjau, there are hot springs called Aia Tigo Raso marked by a signpost

 Places to Visit After Maninjau Lake